mk-maddin/wattpilot-HA/README.md

 * the "Lock level selection" type has changed with firmware version 38.5 to SELECT where previously it was a SWITCH.
 By default this repository is configured for firmware >= 38.5.
 If you are running older version, please uncomment the area wihtin [switch.yaml](https://github.com/mk-maddin/wattpilot-HA/blob/0d8815a71546bba6ee0f8b7a08453ec346ebb69f/custom_components/wattpilot/switch.yaml#L25) and comment the area wihtin [select.yaml](https://github.com/mk-maddin/wattpilot-HA/blob/0d8815a71546bba6ee0f8b7a08453ec346ebb69f/custom_components/wattpilot/select.yaml#L36).
 * config_flow Options workflow (if you press "configure" button within Integrations view) does not work.
 WORKAROUND: If you want to change options remove and re-add the entity.
-- the "Lock level selection" type has changed with firmware version 38.5 to SELECT where previously it was a SWITCH.
-  By default this repository is configured for firmware >= 38.5.
-  If you are running older version, please uncomment the area wihtin [switch.yaml](https://github.com/mk-maddin/wattpilot-HA/blob/0d8815a71546bba6ee0f8b7a08453ec346ebb69f/custom_components/wattpilot/switch.yaml#L25) and comment the area wihtin [select.yaml](https://github.com/mk-maddin/wattpilot-HA/blob/0d8815a71546bba6ee0f8b7a08453ec346ebb69f/custom_components/wattpilot/select.yaml#L36).

 # Screenshots